 Let’s go

-This route where we are going is Highway No.118.
+This route, where we are going, is Highway No. 118.
 The distance between Chiang Mai and Chiang Rai is 180 km, and the standard duration is 3 hours.
-This is a major direction and might be crowded in the rush hour or on a holiday weekend.
+This is a major direction and might be crowded during rush hour or on a holiday weekend.

 Escape to the countryside.